 - Orphan petitions.

-- T visa applications (trafficking in persons) and related to application for adjustment of status.
+- Applications for T and U visas related application for adjustment of status.

-- Applications related to naturalization and citizenship certificates.
+- Applications related to certificates of naturalization and citizenship.

 - Application to preserve the residence for naturalization purposes.